Showing posts with label Exposition of the Psalms. Show all posts

 Superscript: A Psalm of Asaph.
 “Upon Shoshannim-eduth”[1] translated here in the ESV as “According to Lillies”.
 A testimony (Hebr. eduth [2]- reference to the contents of the Psalm as a public testimony in regard to the dealings of God with his people)

-Psalm 79 closes with - “we your people, the sheep of Your pasture” (79:13) while Psalm 80 begins with these words, “Give ear, O Shepherd of Israel, you who lead Joseph like a flock” (80: 1).
+Psalm 79 closes with - “we are your people, the sheep of Your pasture” (79:13) while Psalm 80 begins with these words, “Give ear, O Shepherd of Israel, you who lead Joseph like a flock” (80: 1).
 As NT believers we are immediately reminded of John 10 where Jesus refers to Himself as the Good Shepherd.

 Some commentators think that the background for Psalm 80 is the Assyrian invasion and deportation of the northern tribes in 722 B.C. (see 2 Kings 17:6)- the reference to the northern tribes of Joseph – Ephraim and Manasseh; The name of Joseph is applied to the whole nation in other Asaph psalms (Psalm 77:15; Psalm 81:5).
 Others think that it refers to the later Babylonian captivity in 587 BC with reference to the broken walls in 80:12.
 It is impossible to determine with certainty the time or the occasion of its composition.

 What is clear is that this Psalm is written by Asaph at a time when Israel wasn’t doing well – spiritually, morally or physically.
 The glory days had gone.
 The heavens were like brass.
-This is seen in 80:4: “how long will you be angry with your people’s prayers?”
+This is seen in 80:4 - “how long will you be angry with your people’s prayers?”
 God seemed distant and absent.
 The world was laughing at them (80:6).

 The modern evangelical church can identify with these words in Psalm 80.
 While sports stadiums and shopping malls are springing out of the ground, bursting with enthusiastic sports supporters and shoppers, most churches struggle to keep their people focussed on the kingdom of God.
 Those churches that appear to thrive are often pandering to the present culture and by entertaining the people.
 When people walk their dogs past our church on a Sunday morning and evening, and when they hear the sounds of our singing, what do they think?
 “I am missing out on something here!”
 Somehow, I don’t think so.
 So, what is God doing in the world?
 The straight forward answer is this: He is still building His kingdom in the midst of this fallen humanity.

 So how come we don’t see it?
-The answer to that is more complex and it is reflected in this 80th Psalm.
+The answer to that is more complex, and it is reflected in this 80th Psalm.

 The Psalm divides into three parts.
-Each part ends with this refrain: “Restore us oh God…” : see 80: 3,7,19.
-This is essentially an appeal for restoration
+Each part ends with this refrain: “Restore us oh God…” - see 80: 3,7,19.

 Outline